konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 find a bug".
 If Z3 answers `sat`, there is indeed a solution to the constraints, and the solver gives it to us as a model.
 If it returns `unsat`, there is no solution.
 Whenever you see `unknown`, it's a bad day.
-Sometimes, it also indicates a bug in the solver itself, as I've found a few times.
-However, Z3 is pretty reliable in my experience, and producing an `unknown` is an achievement, unless you set very tight timeouts.
+Sometimes, it also indicates a bug in the solver itself, as I've [reported to the Z3 developers a few times][my-z3-issues].
+However, Z3 is pretty reliable in my experience, and producing an `unknown` is an achievement, unless you set very tight timeouts, or use tricky non-linear arithmetic.

 If you are further interested in how Z3 actually solved the above constraints, a simple answer is that it used something like the [Simplex algorithm][] for